Kaby Lake: Operating system support

 Intel began to add Kaby Lake support to the Linux kernel on version 4.5.
 A P state bug was fixed in kernel 4.10 that had prevented motherboards from activating the processors' turbo frequencies.

 Under new policies established in January 2016, Microsoft only supports an NT 10.0-based Windows platform on newly-released CPU microarchitectures, beginning with Kaby Lake and AMD Bristol Ridge.
-Therefore, Microsoft only supports Kaby Lake under Windows 10, and Windows Update blocks updates from being installed on Kaby Lake systems running versions older than Windows 10.
+Therefore, Microsoft only supports Kaby Lake under Windows 10, and despite Windows Update blocking updates from being installed on Kaby Lake systems running versions older than Windows 10, Kaby Lake, like its preceding Intel architectures, includes limited driver support for certain XP editions such as Windows Embedded POSReady 2009.
 In support of this restriction, Intel provides chipset drivers for Windows 10 only, although VirtualBox provides drivers for other versions.
 An enthusiast-created modification was released that disabled the Windows Update check and allowed Windows 8.1 and earlier to continue to be updated on Skylake and later platforms.
+Windows XP and earlier, and all x86 versions and editions of Vista are also not supported.

-Support for every Kaby Lake processor and older was dropped by Windows 11, excluding all Kaby Lake R, Kaby Lake G, Kaby Lake X, and Amber Lake processors, as well as the Core i7-7820HQ.
+Support for Kaby Lake and older processors was dropped by Windows 11, with the exclusion of Kaby Lake R, Kaby Lake G, Kaby Lake X, and Amber Lake processors, as well as the Core i7-7820HQ.

 Known issues

-Kaby Lake has a critical flaw where some short loops may cause unpredictable system behavior.
+Kaby Lake has a critical flaw where some short loops may cause unpredictable system behavior with hyper-threading enabled.
 The issue can be fixed if the motherboard manufacturer releases a BIOS update with the fix.